 Named a Top Workplace for the 2nd consecutive year by the Tampa Bay Times.

-Made application to become a Primary Year Programme (PYP) candidate for the International Baccalaureate Programme.
+Authorized as a Primary Year Programme (PYP) by the International Baccalaureate Organization.